|Nutritional Guidelines (per serving)|

 If you're a fan of the hash brown casserole at Cracker Barrel, and you like meat and potatoes, this recipe is definitely for you.
 It's simple and straight-forward, from prep to on the table in under an hour.
 You can make it with any cooked meat; it is that versatile.
 I prefer using leftovers, because why not.
 Specifically, I'll use up pot roast, roast beef or brisket if it is in the refrigerator.
 You can even use deli roast beef (have them slice it thickly and roughly chop it), or you can also use browned ground beef.
 If you have a few extra minutes, browning ground beef works nicely.

 This is pure comfort food, and just the thing for a chilly night when the time is short, but you want something hearty.
 With the cooler winter months just ahead, this recipe is super kid-friendly and sure to please the masses, especially on a busy weeknight.

 - 1 (16-ounce) package frozen hash brown potatoes

 - 1 (10 3/4-ounce) can of cream of mushroom soup

 - 1/2 cup milk

-- 2 cups diced cooked pot roast, roast beef, brisket, or 1 lb. ground beef (see Note)
+- 2 cups cooked pot roast (or roast beef or brisket, diced; or 1 pound ground beef (see Note))

 - 1/8 teaspoon black pepper

-- 1 cup shredded Pepper Jack or Monterey Jack cheese, or a cheddar-monterey Jack combo
+- 1 cup cheese (Pepper Jack, Monterey Jack cheese, or a cheddar-Monterey Jack combo, shredded)

-- In a large mixing bowl, combine hash browns, cream of mushroom soup, sour cream, milk, pot roast, onions and pepper.
-Mix well, and turn out into a greased 1-1/2 quart baking dish.
+In a large mixing bowl, combine hash browns, cream of mushroom soup, sour cream, milk, pot roast, onions, and pepper and mix well.

-Note: To sub in ground beef, just use 1 pound ground beef, brown it in a skillet, and drain off the fat before adding it to the casserole.
+- To substitute in ground beef, use 1 pound ground beef, brown it in a skillet, and drain off the fat before adding it to the casserole.